 Tip: Browse the content, people, or places that your coworker or someone with similar interests follows by going to their profile.
 This way you can quickly find things and people you should also follow.

 Search for something specific: The search box is located on the right hand side of the space or subspace page.
 With predictive searching, when you start typing suggestions are displayed.

 Browse for something more general: From the browse tab, select what you want to browse: Content, People, Places, or Bookmarks.
-After you get there, you can use the left navigation to narrow the results by how they relate to you.
 Did you write the content?
 Did you participate in the discussion?
 Did you create the bookmark?
 Do you want to look at all content out there?
 Click Authored, Participated, Your, or All.